-More and more Americans are not getting the recommended seven to eight hours of zzzz’s a night.
-Indeed, “About one-third of people living in first-world countries are required to wake up two hours before their circadian clocks, or ‘natural waking times,’ tell them to, and 69 percent of people have to wake up one hour before their bodies would like them to.”
+More and more Americans are not getting the recommended seven to eight hours of zzz’s a night.
+Indeed, “About one-third of people living in first world countries are required to wake up two hours before their circadian clocks, or ‘natural waking times,’ tell them to, and 69% of people have to wake up one hour before their bodies would like them to,” according to a study published in Current Biology.
 The evidence shows that this is a problem that can wreak havoc on our bodies and, of course, our brains.

-Additionally, a separate, longitudinal study took MRI’s of participant’s brains over the course of 3 ½ years.
+Additionally, a separate, longitudinal study published in Neurology took MRIs of research participants’ brains over the course of three and a half years.
 They discovered that, “Those with sleep problems had a more rapid decline in brain volume or size over the course of the study than those who slept well.
 The results were even more significant in participants over the age of 60.”

 So what do these structural changes potentially mean for our daily cognitive functioning?
 For starters, it causes significant detriment to your memory processing systems.
 Studies show that getting enough sleep can help you remember things you learned the day before, particular in a classroom setting.